Respiratory Syncytial Virus (RSV)

 The following are the most common symptoms of RSV.
 However, each baby may experience symptoms differently.
 Symptoms may include:

 The symptoms of RSV may resemble other conditions or medical problems.
-Always consult your baby's physician for a diagnosis.
+Always consult your baby’s doctor for a diagnosis.

 How is respiratory syncytial virus (RSV) diagnosed?